masatake/kernel-essential-training/rt/README.rst

 	Hogging CPU in kernel mode by calling poll(2) with a large fd array This reduces chances to call schedule().

+intr

+	Generating interrupts repeatedly by reading bytes from a block device with O_DIRECT.
+See DEFAULT_BDEV in intr.c to the block device.

 Usage
 ----------------------------------------------